 In Unity, open the Package Manager window (navigate to Unity’s main menu and go to Window > Package Manager).

-If you are looking for a preview package, follow these steps:
+If you are looking for a pre-release package, follow these steps:

-You can perform a variety of actions when you select a specific version:
+You can perform a variety of actions when you expand a specific version in the Version History tab: